TritonDataCenter/node-triton/README.md

-represents what will be used as the root of the instances filesystem, and the package represents the size of the instance, eg. ram, disk size, cpu shares, etc.  More information on images and packages below - for now we'll just use SmartOS 64bit and a small 128M ram package which is a combo available on the Joyent Public Cloud.
+represents what will be used as the root of the instances filesystem, and the package represents the size of the instance, eg. ram, disk size, cpu shares, etc.  More information on images and packages below - for now we'll just use SmartOS 64bit and a small 128M ram package.

     triton instance create base-64 t4-standard-128M